Thairath Online

 How to Exercise Safely Amid PM 2.5 Pollution: Lung Care Tips for the Health-Conscious

-Health-conscious individuals should pay attention.
-On days when you see PM 2.5 dust everywhere, although exercising is beneficial, breathing deeply in polluted air can unknowingly introduce toxins into your body.
-PM 2.5 particles are so small they bypass nasal hairs and can penetrate deep into the lungs and bloodstream immediately.
-We have compiled lifestyle adjustment tips to help you stay fit without damaging your lungs during the dusty season.
+Health-conscious individuals should pay attention: these days, wherever you look, there’s “PM 2.5 dust.”
+While exercising is beneficial, taking deep breaths in polluted air can unknowingly introduce toxins into your body.
+PM 2.5 particles are so small they bypass nasal hairs and can penetrate deeply into the lung alveoli and bloodstream.
+We've gathered ways to adapt your exercise lifestyle so you can stay fit without damaging your lungs during dust season.

-1. Always check the AQI before stepping outside.
+1. Always check the AQI before stepping outside

-• AQI 0-50: Exercise as usual.
+• AQI 0-50: Exercise normally

-• AQI 51-100: At-risk groups should reduce outdoor activities.
+• AQI 51-100: Sensitive groups should reduce outdoor activities

-2. Switch to indoor workouts.
+2. Switch to indoor workouts

 ภาพจาก iStock

-• Gyms or fitness centers with good air circulation systems.
+• Gyms or fitness centers with good air circulation systems

-3. Reduce exercise intensity.
+3. Reduce exercise intensity

-4. Wear masks that effectively filter dust.
+4. Wear masks that truly filter dust

 ภาพจาก iStock

-5. Drink clean water and wash your face immediately after exercising.
+5. Drink clean water and wash your face immediately

-• Chest tightness or difficulty breathing.
+• Chest tightness or difficulty breathing

-• Persistent coughing or severe throat irritation.
+• Persistent coughing or severe throat irritation

-• Eye inflammation or burning sensation.
+• Eye inflammation or burning sensation

-• Dizziness or unusual fatigue.
+• Dizziness or unusual fatigue